romainl/vim-qf/README.md

 ## Documentation

-If you go with the manual installation method, don't forget to index the documentation:

-    # Unix-like systems
-    :helptags ~/.vim/doc

-    # Windows
-    :helptags %userprofile%\vimfiles\doc

-Once the documentation is indexed, you can use this command to get help on vim-qf:
+You can use this command to get help on vim-qf:

     :help vim-qf